Meet the Board

 Mark was appointed Chief Executive Officer in 2016.
-He is deputy chair at British Transport Police Authority and member of the Transport for London Board.
+He is deputy chair of the British Transport Police Authority and a member of the Transport for London Board.
 He is a member of the Department for Transport’s Transport Research and Innovation Board.

 After graduating with a B.A.
 (Hons) in Economics from the University of York, Mark joined British Rail later joining the privatisation team.
 He worked for Railtrack as Head of Operational Planning and Engineering, for Network Rail as Regional Director Anglia, and Deputy Managing Director for London Eastern Railway (Anglia).

 Mark is a Fellow of the Institute of Railway Operators and a Fellow of the Institute of Logistics and Transport.

 Paul Marchant - Executive Director

 Paul joined RSSB in 2014 and was appointed Chief Financial Officer in February 2018.
 Paul works to ensure that RSSB remains financially sustainable and continues to provide value for money to its membership and key stakeholders.
 He is responsible for shaping RSSB’s long-term financial strategy to meet the changing needs of the business and the wider industry.

 Paul gained a BSc in Accounting and Finance from the University of Warwick and qualified as a chartered accountant (ACA) with Clement Keys (now Cooper Parry) in Birmingham.
 He previously worked at the Conservative Party Campaigning Headquarters in Westminster, before joining RSSB.